-These traits may well help a teacher understand what tasks to include in their daily lessons, but the suggestions include little insight on the more personal traits that are needed to become a successful Maths teacher.
+These traits may well help a teacher understand what tasks to include in their lesson planning, but the suggestions include little insight on the more personal traits that are needed to become a great teacher.

-1. A great Maths teacher has empathy
+1. A good primary school teacher has empathy

 For some children this will mean breaking concepts down into their smallest steps, for other’s it may be just about remembering to tell a joke every now and then!

-Ellie’s also got some great tips around how pupils of different abilities can be taught to memorise number facts
+Ellie’s also got some great tips around how pupils of different abilities can be taught to memorise number facts.

 Third Space Learning Guide to Effective 1-to-1 Interventions

 How to plan, manage and teach 1-to-1 and small group KS2 Maths interventions to make best use of the resources you have

 3. A good primary school teacher is a leader

 In the classroom, a talented teacher will not take an authoritarian approach by saying “because I said so”.
 Instead, you should be seen as a facilitator of learning, providing pupils with the tools they need to succeed.
 Your pupils should see you as a leader, within the classroom and larger school community.